google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 ![](res/introtoscikit4.png)

 <!--
 Some common datasets aren't installed alongside scikit-learn, but the library does know how to access them.
-For these datasets we use 'fetch' functions which pull the dataset down from the internet if necessary.
+For these datasets we use 'fetch' functions, which pull the dataset down from the internet if necessary.
 -->

 ---